tcvieira/pysftptail/README.md

 # pysftp-tail
-pySFTP-tail is a Python3 implementaion of the tail command over a sftp connection
+pySFTPtail is a Python3 implementaion of the tail command over a sftp connection

 # Usage